xwmx/spotlight-actions/README.md

 # Spotlight Actions

-Use Spotlight on macOS for fast user switching, opening the login window, putting the system to sleep, and other actions.
+Use Spotlight on macOS for fast user switching, locking the screen, putting the system to sleep, and other actions.

 `spotlight-actions` generates single-action apps that can be launched through Spotlight.